pechera/base-app/README.md

 # MVP base app with Typescript + React + NodeJS

-Basic setup app templame on MERN stack for your MVP.
+Basic setup app template on MERN stack for your MVP.
 In this project implemeting:

 ✅ Autentification with JWT access and refresh tokens\
 ✅ Autentification via Google OAuth\